 Too Close For Comfort

 I had gotten into building a crossbow simply from a grooved plank used for flooring.
 Old bicycle tyres provided the thrust, nails the arrowhead.
-Pressing my lips together, I took a deep breath through my nostrils and steadied myself to take another punt.
+In one go I found out how powerful a weapon it was.
+Pressing my lips together, I took a deep breath through my nostrils and steadied myself to take a punt.
 Fire away!
 Poof!
 The first arrow I shot was like the one in the verse “I shot an arrow in the air, it fell to earth I know not where”.
 Gee whiz, I found out where the next day when the boys in blue came around.
 They were following up a report made by a neighbour quivering with trepidation.
 They were trying to get wind of the source of the arrow that landed next him, a block away.
 He was busy at his workbench, when the missile thudded into it.
 Thwack!
-Robin Hood couldn’t have shot it further Jacob Enks, a local butcher, was nearly skewered himself by the Phantom Archer.
-My father assured them that I would never displease him by getting into such a fix.
+Robin Hood couldn’t have shot it further.
+Jacob Enks, a local butcher, was nearly skewered himself by the Phantom Archer.
+My father assured the constabulary that I would never displease him by getting into such a fix.

 ‘What happened to that archery you were so into?’ he asked me later.